 I think about stuff.
 I don’t necessarily want to.
 Annie accuses me of thinking “big thoughts”.
 Me?
 Not so much.
-I think of what pops into my mind as mostly noise pollution.
+I think of what pops into my mind as mostly pollution.
 I don’t invite it.

 And often it’s just damn annoying.

 Like when I woke up this morning, what was the first crap to come pouring out of this grey mass between my ears?